 I asked myself, “Do those expressions of God’s Spirit describe the atmosphere in our marriage/home?”
 Sadly it didn’t, and that needed to change if we REALLY wanted things to be different.

 By the power of the Holy Spirit we pray for each other.
 We encourage each other.
 We are not competing, we are complimenting.
 We work so much better together.
-God’s design for marriage is Holy Spirit-led.
+God’s design is for a spirit-filled marriage.
 He never meant for us to figure this out on our own.
 He gave us His Spirit to live in us at salvation.

 We spent a lot of years quenching it and grieving it.
 But by the grace of God, we are finally living in a new freedom.
 My legalistic side sometimes looks back and regretfully laments, “all those wasted years….”

 But on this side of redemption, I thank Him for stopping the cycle.
 I thank Him for blessing us in spite of ourselves.
-I thank him for sustaining us.
-I even thank him for letting us feel the weight of our own sin of pride and selfishness.
-Then, I thank him for the gift of repentance.
+I thank Him for sustaining us.
+I even thank Him for letting us feel the weight of our own sin of pride and selfishness.
+I thank Him for teaching us how to have a healthy marriage.
+Then, I thank Him for the gift of repentance.

 We don’t have to power-up to get our way anymore.
 We don’t just get louder anymore.
 We state our opinion and then we submit (listen) to the heart of our spouse.
 Also, sometimes our spouse is wrong in a situation.
 Maybe their perception wasn’t quite on point.